Closer Turkey-Hamas relationship boosts Gaza terrorist group’s strategic capabilities, alarms Israel.

 In 2019, Turkey denied allegations that Hamas terrorists were planning attacks on Israelis from Turkish territory.
 However, such denials ring increasingly hollow in light of the latest developments.

-The closer relationship between Turkey and Hamas is raising grave concerns in Israel.
+The closer Turkey-Hamas relationship is raising grave concerns in Israel.
 Ankara has been supportive of the group for years, but is now taking steps to enhance its operational capacity.
 For a non-state entity like Hamas, such support marks a significant upgrade in capabilities and potential reach .